rxerium/responsible-disclosure-email-gathering/README.md

 ## Purpose

 You may have found a vulnerability on a host but the said host/org does not have an active program on HackerOne or BugCrowd.
-If this is the case this workflow is for you as broadly it will crawl the website and look for any security related emails where you can submit your finding.
+If this is the case this workflow is for you!
+Broadly it will crawl the website and look for any security related emails from which you can submit your findings.

 ## Prerequisites